Array§

 contains(data: string | any[], value: any): boolean

-Indicates whether or not the data
+Indicates whether or not the data array contains the element value,

-string contains the substring value
+or the data string contains the substring value.

 Source§everyMatch(data: string, regex: RegExp): string[]